Website accessibility policy

 - interactive quizzes

 These are not covered here.
-In these cases, please contact Web Services using the Help4U service for guidance before starting your project.
+In these cases, please contact Web Services for guidance before starting your project.

 What is accessibility?

 Accessibility is about making our websites available to everyone.
 This includes people with disabilities.
 People with a wide range of needs and experiences.
 People using assistive technology may not be familiar to us.

 Why is accessibility important?